 According to Autodesk’s CFO, Debbie Clifford, the great quarter was attributed to ‘robust renewal rates, strong growth in subscriptions and rapidly expanding digital sales.’18

-The current forecast by analysts is that Autodesk’s revenue will be between as high as $1.5 billion in the upcoming quarter.
+The current forecast by analysts is that Autodesk’s revenue will be as high as $1.5 billion in the upcoming quarter.
 It remains to be seen if the trend of beating EPS estimates will continue.
 In March 2022, Autodesk’s market cap was $48.8 billion.

 How to trade and invest in metaverse stocks

-Since spread bets and CFDs are leveraged derivatives, you can open a position with just a fraction of the full size of the trade.
+Since CFDs are leveraged derivatives, you can open a position with just a fraction of the full size of the trade.
 Not only will your profits be magnified, but you stand to lose more than your initial deposit.
 That’s why you always need to take steps to manage your risk.

-To invest in metaverse stocks, you’ll need to create a share dealing account with us.
+To invest in metaverse stocks, you’ll need to create a share trading account with us.
 You’ll take ownership of the company’s shares, making you a shareholder with voting rights.
 You will also be eligible to receive dividend payments if the company grants them.

 Below is a direct comparison of how to trade or invest in metaverse stocks with us: